ualib/agda-algebras/algebras.lagda.rst

       the claim is proved. □

-We implement terms and the term algebra in Agda in the ``terms`` module, as described in :numref:`terms`.
-Also in the ``terms`` module, and presented in :numref:`obs 9 in agda`, is a formal proof of the next result.
+We implement terms and the term algebra in Agda in the `terms module`_, as described in :numref:`terms`.
+Also in the `terms module`_ is a formal proof of the next result; see :numref:`obs 9 in agda`.

 .. _obs 9: